 Photodynamic therapy for skin cancer

 Photodynamic therapy (PDT) is a newer treatment for skin cancer.

-PDT uses light sources combined with a light-sensitive drug (sometimes called a photosensitising agent) to destroy cancer cells.
+It uses light sources combined with a light-sensitive drug (sometimes called a photosensitising agent) to destroy cancer cells.

 PDT is particularly useful in areas where the skin cancer develops directly over bone, such as in Bowen’s disease on the shins and hands.

-Afterwards, a dressing is put on to cover the area and protect it from light.
-You may need to keep the dressing on the treated area for up to 36 hours after your treatment.
-You will be given instructions about this before you leave hospital.
+After the cream is removed, the doctor shines a special light onto the treatment area.
+The light treatment usually lasts 8-45 minutes, depending on the light source used.
+A a dressing is then put on to cover the area and protect it from light.
+Keep the dressing on the treated area for up to 36 hours after your treatment.
+You'll be given instructions about this before you leave hospital.

 After PDT, a crust may form over the treated area.
 The crust will fall off naturally in a few weeks, leaving the healed, new skin underneath.

 Usually only one treatment of PDT is needed, but occasionally two or three further treatments may be given if the skin cancer is thick.